antares-codes/etl-val-node/README.md

 13. (OPTIONAL) Download a Blockchain snapshot for faster initial sync.

      Since synchronizing the blockchain can take many hours at this point, I decided to make a snapshot (around block height 3,748,000) so you can synchronize faster when setting up a new node - your node will only have to sync blocks made after that point.
+Make sure you are still in ~/validator-node-screen# directory before unziping.

      ```bash
      curl -L "https://etherlite.ams3.digitaloceanspaces.com/chains3748.zip" -o chains.zip